Register now to get rid of these ads!

 4. The Jetaway trans changed styles somewhere along the 1960 line, so check which type you have (I think I remember a "315" in there somewhere,) it will be on the nameplate.
 From there I would get my hands on the manual for your car, the trans section is very comprehensive.
 As far as getting your hands on a used unit, it might pay to check in places like the U.K. or Sweden.
 Hundreds of Caddy's imported into these countries, good luck with your search!

-Dave Mc likes this.
+deadbeat and Dave Mc like this.

 5. Hombrechevy